 A simple, valid and measureable way to reduce the carbon impacts of your printed media and communications.

-Carbon Balanced Paper: the carbon emissions associated with the raw material sourcing, production and delivery of a specified printing paper have been balanced (offset) through World Land Trust's Carbon Balanced Paper scheme.
+Carbon Balanced Paper: the carbon emissions associated with the raw material sourcing and production of a specified printing paper have been balanced (offset) through World Land Trust's Carbon Balanced Paper scheme.

 Carbon Balanced Paper provides a credible solution for companies and organisations aiming to reduce the carbon impacts of their paper based communications.

 The choice of a recycled/forest certified paper grade, in itself, can be recognised as an action to reduce your environmental impacts.
-However, the purchase of a Carbon Balanced Paper takes that a step further by also addressing the unavoidable carbon emissions associated with paper production and distribution.
+However, the purchase of a Carbon Balanced Paper takes that a step further by also addressing the unavoidable carbon emissions associated with paper production.

 Hence, Carbon Balanced Paper represents a further and measurable reduction of the carbon footprint of your printed media and communications.

 You can carbon balance a business, an organisation, a service or a product on the basis that its carbon footprint can be measured.